samjulien/blog/_posts/2018-05-25-how-identity-and-access-management-tools-help-insurance-teams.markdown

 Insurers know that implementing digital changes have the potential to benefit them long term.
 A recent [McKinsey study](https://www.mckinsey.com/business-functions/digital-mckinsey/our-insights/making-digital-strategy-a-reality-in-insurance) found that insurers that digitized their processes eliminated 30 to 50 percent of the human service costs.
 The top quartile of those surveyed achieved 2X the growth of their peers.

 {% include tweet_quote.html quote_text="Insurers know that digital transformation is coming.
-To stand out from your peers, create an experience that customers ENJOY and trust." %}
+To stand out from your peers, create a secure experience that customers enjoy and trust." %}

 But specific obstacles in the industry have stalled progress.
 First, the majority of insurers don't have the in-house technical expertise and equipment to make sweeping changes without support.
 In addition, many are concerned, particularly in an era of [increased scrutiny around customer data](https://auth0.com/blog/cambridge-analytica-and-facebook/), that a system overhaul could threaten measures they've already taken to protect sensitive information.